1. About amlodipine

 Amlodipine is a medicine used to treat high blood pressure (hypertension).

-If you have high blood pressure, taking amlodipine helps prevent future heart diseaseheart attacks and strokes.
+If you have high blood pressure, taking amlodipine helps prevent future heart disease, heart attacks and strokes.

 Amlodipine is also used to prevent chest pain caused by heart disease (angina).